spiceworm/reecon/README.md

 TODO:
-- Add option to collapse comments for unprocessable redditors
 - Require user to enter their own openai api key for user processing
-- Have some way to inspect list of hidden threads
-- Add button to expand all comments.
 - Track submission count since last redditor/thread processing event.
-Do no reprocess unless some number of new submissions have been made.
+Do not reprocess unless some number of new submissions have been made.
 Few or no new submissions does not warrant reprocessing unless the processing is done by a new model.
-- Recommend threads to users based on their interests determined from their submissions history.
 - Track tokens used to generate each object so you can determine how many tokens are being used as the prompts/generated data changes over time
-- Allow users to submit AI queries within the context of a thread or redditor comments.
-For example: "what are the largest concerns users have about about the topic discussed in this thread?", "what industry do you think this redditor works in?"
-- Post to openai batch api to update existing stale entries.
-Maybe new entries can be processed immediately, but a job can run in the background to refresh entries that are stale.
-This may only apply to stale users as stale threads are no longer relevant as no one is looking at or posting to them anymore
 - Update threads and users api endpoints to return {threads: [...], unprocessable_threads: [...], pending_threads: [...]}
 - (X) Log when tenacity retries requests so you can see how much rate limiting is occurring.
 Modify rq config to process jobs in smaller batches / slower to avoid rate limiting
 - Fix generated documentation for api endpoints
 - Implement signup/login flow how it is shown in examples at https://github.com/remix-run/react-router/blob/dev/examples/auth/src/App.tsx
 - Use batching API for processing redditors because they don't have to be processed immediately especially in the beginning.
 Then a job can just check the ones that are expired and resubmit them to the batch processing API again in the future

+Enhancements:
+- Add option to collapse comments for unprocessable redditors
+- (?)
+Add button to expand all comments
+- Have some way to inspect list of hidden threads
+- Recommend threads to users based on their interests determined from their submissions history.
+- Allow users to submit AI queries within the context of a thread or redditor comments.
+For example: "what are the largest concerns users have about about the topic discussed in this thread?", "what industry do you think this redditor works in?"

 Firefox extension that:
 - Scans all usernames and threads on the current page of old reddit.com layout (does not currently support new layout)